Gastroenteritis: Society and culture

 Gastroenteritis is associated with many colloquial names, including "Montezuma's revenge", "Delhi belly", "la turista", and "back door sprint", among others.
 It has played a role in many military campaigns and is believed to be the origin of the term "no guts no glory".

 Gastroenteritis is the main reason for 3.7 million visits to physicians a year in the United States and 3 million visits in France.
-In the United States gastroenteritis as a whole is believed to result in costs of US$23 billion per year with that due to rotavirus alone resulting in estimated costs of US$1 billion a year.
+In the United States gastroenteritis as a whole is believed to result in costs of US$23 billion per year, with rotavirus alone resulting in estimated costs of US$1 billion a year.

 Terminology

 The first usage of "gastroenteritis" was in 1825.
-Before this time it was commonly known as typhoid fever or "cholera morbus", among others, or less specifically as "griping of the guts", "surfeit", "flux", "colic", "bowel complaint", or any one of a number of other archaic names for acute diarrhea.
+Before this time it was commonly known as typhoid fever or "cholera morbus", among others, or less specifically as "griping of the guts", "surfeit", "flux", "colic", "bowel complaint", or any one of several other archaic names for acute diarrhea.
 Cholera morbus is a historical term that was used to refer to gastroenteritis rather than specifically cholera.

-Other animals
+Animals

 Many of the same agents cause gastroenteritis in cats and dogs as in humans.
-The most common organisms are Campylobacter, Clostridium difficile, Clostridium perfringens, and Salmonella.
+The most common organisms are Campylobacter, Clostridioides difficile, Clostridium perfringens, and Salmonella.
 A large number of toxic plants may also cause symptoms.

 Some agents are more specific to a certain species.
 Transmissible gastroenteritis coronavirus (TGEV) occurs in pigs resulting in vomiting, diarrhea, and dehydration.
 It is believed to be introduced to pigs by wild birds and there is no specific treatment available.
 It is not transmissible to humans.